-- With the written consent of parents (on behalf of pupils) and staff, the School permits the appropriate taking of images by staff and pupils with School equipment - Staff are not permitted to use personal digital equipment, such as mobile phones and cameras, to record images of pupils, this includes when on field trips.
-However, with the express permission of the Responsible Senior Leader, images can be taken provided they are transferred immediately and solely to the School's network and deleted from the staff device - Pupils are not permitted to use personal digital equipment, including mobile phones and cameras, to record images of pupils, staff and others without advance permission from the responsible Senior Leader.
+- With the written consent of parents (on behalf of pupils) and staff, the School permits the appropriate taking of images by staff and pupils with School equipment - Staff are not permitted to use personal digital equipment, such as mobile phones and cameras, to record images of pupils.
+This includes when on field trips.
+Pupils' learning can be photographed on personal devices providing no child is present in the image.
+It is expected that, once the image of work has been transferred to the school system, it is then removed. - Pupils are not permitted to use personal digital equipment, including mobile phones and cameras, to record images of pupils, staff and others without advance permission from the responsible Senior Leader.
 Such images of pupils and/ or staff must be stored and used for School purposes in line with School policy and must never be distributed outside the School network without the permission of all parties involved.
-This includes educational visits, all occasions when the pupil is in School uniform or when otherwise representing the School - Staff must check image permissions recorded in SIMS before any image can be uploaded for publication - On occasions, it may be suitable to seek separate permissions for certain events such as trips and visits and where media organisations may be present for example.
+This includes educational visits, all occasions when the pupil is in School uniform or when otherwise representing the School. - Staff must check image permissions recorded in SIMS before any image can be uploaded for publication - On occasions, it may be suitable to seek separate permissions for certain events such as trips and visits and where media organisations may be present for example.